polarlabsdev/standard-helm-deployment/README.md

 - imagePullPolicy

 You can test it with `helm install your-chart ./path/to/chart/folder --dry-run` and make sure it looks like what you expect.
 Then remove `--dry-run` to actually install it.

+**NOTE: It is good practise to use the staging issuer until you're ready to deploy it for sure because there is a rate limit on the production issuer**

+# How the pipeline works

+We are using [Chartmuseum](https://github.com/helm/chartmuseum) to host our charts which we deploying using pl-standard-deployment charts into our own kube cluster.
+The repo is located currently at https://helm.polarlabs.ca.
+If you would like to host your own, we include the chart for Chartmuseum in this repo and you can deploy to your own cluster.

+This repo automates deployment of updates to the standard deployment charts with a simple script in a bitbucket pipeline.
+It simply packages the file and uploads to Chartmuseum via curl, and can be easily extended to update many charts to Chartmuseum.

+**TODO: Currently Chartmuseum is unauthenticated, which means technically anyone with the URL could start uploading charts to our repo, which is less than ideal.
+We should keep it open for download, but find a way to authenticate uploads, then update the pipeline accordingly.
+This is captured in [PL-132](https://polarlabs.atlassian.net/browse/PL-132)**